This post may contain affiliate links.

-Looking out the plane window on our flight to the Riviera Maya, watching the lights of Toronto shrink into specks as we rose into a still-dark sky, I was thinking of beaches, palms and papayas.
+As soon as we arrived on the Riviera Maya, I was thinking of palm trees and papayas.
 I was thinking of a nap by the pool.
-I was thinking the seats on Air Transat are really quite comfortable, that the mood lighting was waking me up and that a week of tropical luxury meant my life was soaring uphill.
+I was thinking of the incredible beaches of the Yucatan.
 I had no idea there was darkness, a shaman and a fast descent in my future.

 In other words, a cenote Mexico adventure.

-It was my intention to find my sunny happy place by a palm tree and not move for a week.
+It was my original intention to find my sunny happy place in a deck chair and not move for a week.
 But.
 It’s hard to be in the Riviera Maya and not have the urge to explore, so my Adventure Self and my Sloth Self fought a mighty battle by the Grand Velas Riviera Maya pool.

 Adventure Self won, though in sympathy for Sloth Self, a compromise was reached.
-One excursion.
+One day trip.
 A trip to Ek Balam, a recently restored Mayan ruin older than Chichen Itza.

-The Riviera Maya excursion was booked through Transat but run by a sustainable tourism company Alltournative, a company that works with local Mayan communities to preserve the culture, aid in economic development and provide eco-archaeological expeditions for visitors.
+The trip was run by a sustainable tourism company Alltournative, a company that works with local Mayan communities to preserve the culture, aid in economic development and provide eco-archaeological expeditions for visitors.

 Truth be told, I hadn’t paid